jkamenik/orig-blog/source/_posts/2012-11-22-bunco-phase-1-dot-2.markdown

 The major reason for the slow down is that we maintain the player turn state in the app.
 More specifically I _force_ the management of whose turn it is.
 I had done this as a way of saving space, but when implemented it sucked.

 I redesigned things a bit to include score buttons for each player.
-But inorder to fix the buttons I had to lose the header and refresh button.
+But in order to fix the buttons I had to lose the header and refresh button.

 {% img /images/bunco/ScoreBoard_2.png %}